How to Move VMware Virtual Machines to Another Host

 3. Summary

-My level of recommendation is: Export and import > Directly copy all files > Use clone feature.
+Finally, my level of recommendation is: Directly copy all files > Export and import > Use clone feature.

 P.S.
 You can store the virtual machine on a USB flash drive, allowing you to easily access it across multiple devices.
 However, you also need to consider whether the read and write performance of the USB flash drive can meet your requirements, or opt for a high-speed solid-state USB flash drive.